 Additionally, a little over half (54%) of Americans said it was fair to monitor foreign citizens’ communications.

-You may find it tough to stop the government from potentially accessing your calls but you can do something to protect the data you share and transmit online.
-Compare a range of Virtual Private Network (VPN) providers.
+You may find it tough to stop the government from potentially accessing your calls, but you can purchase a Virtual Private Network to protect the data you share and transmit online.

 - Ethereum price dips below $1,500 in midst of marketwide correction

 - Work for yourself?
 You might qualify for a larger PPP loan

 - Bitcoin price drops as Fed Chair attempts to squash inflation concerns